Campus management systems vs. traditional administration: a comparison

 • Name and address: Basic information that must be treated confidentially.

-• Study programmes: Detailed records of academic performance and grades.
+• Course of study: Detailed records of academic achievements and grades.

 • Payment information: Data on tuition fees and other financial transactions.